Deep Identity-aware Transfer of Facial Attributes: Introduction

+The model objective of DIAT also consider two regularizers, \ie, perceptual regularization and attribute ratio regularization.
+To suppress the artifacts, we propose a denoising network to serve for a perceptual regularization on the generated image.
+To guide the learning of mask network, an attribute ratio regularization is introduced to constrain the size of attribute relevant region.
+Finally, our DIAT model can be learned from training data by incorporating adversarial attribute loss, adaptive perceptual loss with perceptual regularization and attribute ratio regularization.

-Experiments are conducted on CelebA and other real images to evaluate the proposed method.
-As shown in Fig. \ref{fig:fig1}, our DIAT performs favorably in attribute transfer with minor or no modification on the identity of the input faces.
-Even for some identity-related attributes (e.g., gender), our DIAT can obtain visually impressive transfer results while retaining most identity-related features of the source image.
-Computational efficiency is also a prominent advantage of our method.
-In the test stage, our DIAT can process more than one hundred of images within one second.
-In summary, the key contributions of this work are: \begin{enumerate} \item A unified two-stage CNN framework (i.e., transform and enhancement) is suggested which can be used to different attribute transfer tasks.
-Due to the unavailability of ground truth results in training, we combine perceptual identity loss and GAN-based attribute loss to train the transform network.
-Then, a enhancement network is deployed to make the transfer results visually more pleasant. \item An improved DIAT (i.e., DIAT-A) model is proposed by defining perceptual identity loss on the convolutional feature maps of the attribute discriminator.
-DIAT-A not only allows us learn adaptive perceptual identity loss tailored to specific attribute transfer task, but also can greatly improve the training efficiency. \item Experimental results validate the feasibility and efficiency of our method for attribute transfer.
-Our DIAT can be used for the transfer of either local (e.g., mouth), global (e.g., age progression) or identity-related (e.g., gender) attributes within less than 0.01$s$ per image. \end{enumerate}
+Extensive experiments are conducted on CelebA and real images from the website \emph{iStock}\footnote{https://www.istockphoto.com/hk}.
+As illustrated in Fig.~\ref{outline}, our DIAT performs favorably in attribute transfer with minor or no modification on the identity of the input faces.
+Even for some identity-related attributes (\eg, gender), our DIAT can obtain visually impressive transfer result while retaining most identity-relevant features.
+Computational efficiency is also a prominent merit of our method.
+In the testing stage, our DIAT can process more than one hundred of images within one second.
+Furthermore, our model can be extended to face hallucination, and is effective in generating photo-realistic high resolution images.
+A preliminary report of this work is given in 2016~\cite{li2016deep}.
+To sum up, our contribution is three-fold: \begin{enumerate} \item A novel DIAT model is developed for facial attribute transfer.
+For better preserving of attribute irrelevant feature, our model comprises a mask network and an attribute transform network, which collaborate to generate the transfer result and can be jointly learned from training data. \item Adversarial attribute loss, adaptive perceptual loss, identity loss, perceptual regularization, and attribute ratio regularization are incorporated for training our DIAT model.
+The adversarial attribute loss is adopted to make the transfer result exhibit the desired attribute, and the adaptive perceptual loss is defined on the discriminator for identity-aware transfer while improving training efficiency.
+Moreover, perceptual regularization and attribute ratio regularization are further introduced for suppressing the artifacts and constraining the mask network. \item Experimental results validate the effectiveness and efficiency of our method for identity-aware attribute transfer.
+Our DIAT can be used for the transfer of either local (\eg, mouth), global (\eg, age progression) or identity-related (\eg, gender) attributes, and can be extended to face hallucination. \end{enumerate}